Patrick Procktor RA

 Procktor was born in Dublin in 1936, and raised in London, taught by Kyffin Williams at Highgate School.
 At 21, he had a still life included in that year's Redfern Gallery Summer Exhibition.
 He enrolled at the Slade in 1958, along with others such as Roger Cook, Mario Dubsky and Philip Prowse, and became President of the Slade Society.

 Bryan Robertson, Director of the Whitechapel, helped secure a sell-out solo show for Procktor at the Redfern Gallery in 1963.
 Often depicting male nudes, the work focused on the physical performance of painting.
 The figures were deformed, affected by his time as an art therapist working with paralysed patients, of whom Procktor commented: "I came to gradually accept their physical deformities [...] in my paintings I want to convey the feeling that such distortions, far from being grotesque, are part of life and therefore acceptable".

-In 1964, Procktor featured in Robertson's The New Generation at the Whitechapel, a survey of twelve young artists (including Patrick Caulfield, John Hoyland and Bridget Riley), which heralded a new, colourful era for British art.
+In 1964, these paintings were shown in The New Generation at the Whitechapel, a survey of twelve young artists (including Patrick Caulfield, John Hoyland and Bridget Riley), which heralded a new, colourful era for British art.

 Inspired by his Camberwell teaching colleague RB Kitaj, Procktor produced new oils that featured complex imagery, with biblical and political overtones, and monkeys as recurring motifs, which he exhibited unsuccessfully in 1965 at The Redfern.
 This failure prompted Procktor to take up a teaching residency at Iowa State University, after which he met up with Hockney in Colorado, on a road-trip with Colin Self and Norman Stevens.